-You well know George that I couldn’t bring you with me to Prague.
+You well know George why I couldn’t bring you with me to Prague for Christmas.
 So stop sulking.
 With your delicate legs, you’d have broken that neck of yours on the icy cobblestones.
 Anyway, as the New Year approached, even the easy-going Czechs mentioned resolutions.
 I thought as I do every year that I could eat more vegetables, meditate to calm my nerves, lose a few kilos, and read a book every week.
 Vegetables?
 Meditate?
 Kilos?
 I gained a few kilos—Prague ones.
 However, I did read a book of three plays by Václav Havel.

 He died while I was there.
 A much-loved national hero, he was the country’s first president after the Russians unceremoniously hightailed it out of there in 1989.
 As soon as news of his death broke, a shrine sprang up in Wenceslaus Square late at night.
 My Catholic mother would light a candle at the drop of a hat and so on a freezing December night, like thousands of others, I went to the shrine to light one.